neondatabase/rfcs/text/017-differential-layer-format.md

 at the cost of some extra data in the

 Not all branches will describe multiple page versions: It is indeed possible that a page will be updated only once during a checkpoint.

-In that case, it
-is quite wasteful to store the metadata of '0 page versions'
+In that case, it is quite wasteful to store the metadata of '0 page versions'.

+Distinguisable branch types could include, amongst others:

 - FPI, 0 revisions
+- FPI-initiated branch, N WAL records depending on that FPI
 - will-init WAL record, 0 revisions
-- FPI-initiated branch, N WAL records depending on that FPI
-- WAL-record initiated branch, N WAL records depending on that WAL record
+- will-init WAL record initiated branch, followed by N WAL records depending on that WAL record
-- ...
+- ... potential other types / physical representations.

+### Branch "tail" representation

-In the physical format, because the LSNs of the WAL records are sorted and stored in increasing order, we could apply compression to this array to reduce the storage overhead of the full branch structure.
+In the physical format, because the LSNs of the WAL records are sorted and stored in increasing order, we can apply differential encoding and compression to this array to reduce the storage overhead of these WAL records.

 Additionally, because the length of the WAL record is stored in it's header, we don't actually need to store the length of the WAL record in the branch structure;
-we can read it directly from the header, saving 4 bytes per WAL record.
+we can read it directly from the record header, saving 4 bytes per WAL record.

-With LSN array compression and the emission of the WAL record length also being stored outside the WAL record, we can reduce the storage overhead of non-FPI WAL records from 28 bytes per record down to less than 8 bytes per record, with an expected value of ~ 4 bytes (depending on how often a page is modified; more frequent / less noizy WAL record generation = lower overhead).
+With LSN array compression and the emission of the WAL record length stored outside the WAL record, we can reduce the storage overhead of non-FPI WAL records from 28 bytes per record down to less than 8 bytes per record, with an expected value of ~ 4 bytes (depending on how often a page is modified; more frequent / less noizy WAL record generation = lower overhead).

 ### Page versions array
 The Delta layer uses an in-memory sorted array of <lsn, pageversion> pairs to